“We predict the future. And the best way to predict it, is to invent it.” -Well Manicured Man, The X-Files

 When you are approaching your prospect with a possible solution to their challenges, design the sales experience with these points in mind:

-- Take the risk out of the transaction.
-This one is obvious and often overlooked.
-Perceptive business people are rewarded for taking calculated, strategic risks.
-They are also penalized for losing money.
-If your solution can’t stand on it’s own merit, looks like it won’t show a return, or is going to cost your prospect some credibility, then you can expect your prospect to back out of the deal or start shopping for another vendor.
+We often overlook this obvious factor.
+Remember, upper management rewards perceptive business people for taking strategic risks.
+They also penalized them for backing obviously flawed deals.
+If your solution can’t stand on it’s own merit, looks like it won’t show a return, or is going to cost your prospect some credibility, then expect your prospect to start shopping for another vendor.
 Do whatever you can to mitigate unnecessary risk that your prospect might assume.
-If it’s tolerable on their end, the resistance to buy is reduced.
+If they find the risk tolerable, they will feel less resistance to buy.

 So how would “Parking Lot Bob” have approached this if he had been a little more creative?
 Here is one possible scenario: